 Michael's recent appointed arbitrator works includes;

-- Sitting as chairman of three related LCIA arbitrations between a US aircraft leasing company and a Russian airline concerning the financing of three passenger aircraft.
+Sitting as Chairman of three related LCIA arbitrations between a US aircraft leasing company and a Russian airline concerning the financing of three passenger aircraft.

-- Sitting as a party nominated arbitrator in an LCIA arbitration in a finance dispute between a European Bank and a Russian commercial entity.
+Sitting as a party nominated arbitrator in an LCIA arbitration in a finance dispute between a European Bank and a Russian commercial entity.

-- Sitting as a party nominated arbitrator in an LCIA arbitration concerning a dispute between Chinese and Russian parties concerning the development of an oil and gas field in Kazakhstan.
+Sitting as a party nominated arbitrator in an LCIA arbitration concerning a dispute relating to a power plant in South America.